pityka/nspl/docs/content/_index.md

 # Scala plotting library
-nspl is a fast and expressive plotting library for the Scala programming language. nspl can create various plots (scatter, line, bar, box etc) and complex figures.
+nspl is a fast and expressive plotting library for the Scala programming language. nspl can create various scientific plots (scatter, line, bar, box etc) and complex figures.

 ## Platforms and output formats
 The library supports Scala on the JVM and Scala.js in the browser.